pausoto7/hydroGraphR/README.md

 longer than two years ago.
 Real time data is data collected within the last two years and **has not** been QAQC’d.

-You may also assign nick names to stations for easier identification in subsequent analyses.
-If you are going to use nick names ensure that the number of nick names matches the number of station numbers.
+You may also assign nicknames to stations for easier identification in subsequent analyses.
+If you are going to use nicknames ensure that the number of nicknames matches the number of station numbers.

 Examples: